orbitmines/archive/projects/Project - Story & Lore.md

 ---

-The sun burned brightly even
+The sun burned brightly even though it was an early spring day.

 [Start story in 2045, release day of The Ether]